 Is the Taco Bell Franchise Profit Worth the Franchise Cost?

 Despite the lack of financial details in their FDD, Taco Bell is owned by Yum!
-Brands, a multibillion-dollar public business that also owns KFC, Pizza Hut, and The Habit Burger Grill.
+Brands is a multibillion-dollar public business that also owns KFC, Pizza Hut, and The Habit Burger Grill.

 We will only propose this brand for experienced operators or individuals who have managerial experience at a location, due to the large investment range.
 While Taco Bell is a major brand that should provide consistent returns in any economic scenario, it might be difficult for a new franchisee to obtain ownership unless they are already within the system.